 Were for having border regions, privately for my descendents.

 Wo zu zai shang, si fang zai xia.

 My ancestors are above, the four directions are below.

 Jue lin kong wei, gan xi yi wu.

 Approach in great awe, as daring to fight requires disrespect.

 Shu huang yu men, shu zhi yu tian.

-What is barren at the gate, what is controlled in the fields?
+Who has famine at the gate, who has control in the fields?

 Si hai ji jun, Yue Shang shi chen.

-The four seas are in ruled fairly, with the Yueshang as vassals.
+The four seas are ruled fairly, with the Yueshang as vassals.